[Revised and extended for clarity]

 BP: action is necessary to alleviate health or safety needs which are not reasonably satisfied by the contractor, assignee, or their licensees

 You can see how the revisions change dramatically what a federal agency can do to address problems with university administration of subject inventions.
 “Reasonable” in the IPA has to do with the terms of licensing; “reasonable” in Bayh-Dole has to do with availability of product to meet needs.
-Certainly there’s nothing in Bayh-Dole’s march-in provisions that has to do with price.
+Certainly there’s nothing in Bayh-Dole’s march-in provisions that is expressly about price.
 As Latker puts it:

 A review of the statute makes it clear that the price charged by a licensee for a patented product has no direct relevance to march-in rights.

-And here he is indeed right about the law he drafted.
-There need not be any practical application involved:
+And here he is indeed right about the law he drafted–that is, Latker is right if the law isn’t really about providing benefits to the public but only making gestures at doing so.
+According to Latker, there need not be any practical application involved:

 Under the law, the university need only take “effective steps,” not achieve practical application.

-Effective steps could be, one might suppose, as simple as placing a description of the invention in a published “tech available for licensing” list.
+According to Latker’s argument, “effective steps: could be, one might suppose, as simple as placing a description of the invention in a published “tech available for licensing” list.
+But Latker makes his own private definition of “effective steps.”
 Once an invention is licensed, the licensee

 may be considered as having taken effective steps even if no sales of the invention have yet to occur, assuming that the licensee is making some efforts to commercialize the invention